coli-saar/coli-saar.github.io/genplanstrategyrefine.md

 <details>
 <summary>
-NL Generation
+1. NL Generation
 </summary>
 For the strategy validation approach, we provide the domain and debugging task in NL form.
 Therefore, we require a separate NL description for each debugging task.
-We obtain the NL descriptions in a two-step process: First, the LLM is prompted to generate the NL domain description given the PDDL domain.
-Afterwards, the NL description of each debugging task is generated based on its PDDL definition and the PDDL and NL domain descriptions.
+We obtain the NL descriptions in a two-step process:
+1. First, the LLM is prompted to generate the NL domain description given the PDDL domain.
+2. Afterwards, the NL description of each debugging task is generated based on its PDDL definition and the PDDL and NL domain descriptions. <br>
 We also use that NL domain description and two debugging task descriptions as input for the pseudocode generation.
 </details>
 <br>
 <details>
 <summary>
-Strategy Generation
+2. Strategy Generation: generating initial pseudocode
 </summary>
-Our goal is to improve the quality of the strategies that the LLM is asked to implement in order to shift most of the work beyond the mere conversion into Python to the previous step of the generation framework.
-We therefore instruct the LLM to generate the strategy in the form of pseudocode that should be detailed and specific enough to be converted into an executable program in a straightforward way.
-The prompt for this step consists of the NL descriptions of the domain and two example tasks and instructions to think step-by-step (zero-shot CoT, Kojima et al., 2022) for developing a strategy that can be turned into a program.
+We instruct the LLM to generate the strategy in the form of **pseudocode** that should be detailed and specific enough to be converted into an executable program in a straightforward way.
+The prompt for this step consists of the NL descriptions of the domain and two example tasks and instructions to think step-by-step (zero-shot CoT, Kojima et al., 2022).
 <ul>
   <li>Pseudocode Generation Prompt:
   <img src="static/images/improvedgeneralizedplanning/LogisticsExampleStrategyPrompt.png" width="80%"/>